 The American Indian Disability Technical Assistance Center - Located at the Rural Institute of the University of Montana.
 University of Montana, 52 Corbin Hall.
 A national program that provides training and technical assistance to increase culturally relevant community living, outreach and employment-related services for American Indians and Alaska Natives with disabilities.
 Under the center’s current grants, groups that request and receive information, training and technical assistance include Community Work Incentives Coordinators funded by the Social Security Administration, and Protection and Advocacy staff funded by the Department of Health and Human Services.

-Missoula Indian Center supports and strengthens the culture of urban Native Americans by promoting and fostering health, education and economic self sufficiency.
+Missoula Urban Indian Health Center supports and strengthens the culture of urban Native Americans by promoting and fostering health, education and economic self sufficiency.
 In doing this we enhance the physical, mental, spiritual and emotional well being of Native Americans.